Throat irritation in new e-cigarette users

 PEG = polyethylene glycol, another suitable excipient.

 Apparently such methods cannot be used in clinical trials, which must use one hardware and one or two refill products, and therefore cannot measure the proper range of real-world results.
-This is why real-world results are miles better than clinical trials appear to show.
+This is why real-world results are far better than clinical trials appear to show.
 They must be, after all, or ecigs wouldn't work and the vaping community would not exist.
-We estimate that clinical trial results for ecigs need to be multiplied by a factor of 3 in order to get a realistic real-world equivalent.
+We estimate that clinical trial results for ecigs need to be multiplied by a factor of 3 in order to get a realistic real-world equivalent, and even then for a worst-case scenario.

 As an aside, mentoring is needed for best success rates in any kind of smoking avoidance or cessation attempt, and switching to ecigs is no different.
 Mentoring at least doubles the success rate in all attempts of any kind.
 This is especially true of vaping, which in addition needs an expert vaper as mentor in order to achive the best possible outcome.
 The range of hardware and combinations of it, and the range of refill liquids, are both very large - and the permutations are almost limitless.
 This is why vaping is so successful - and why it doesn't work well at all if options are limited.